gnowoel/exphbs/README.md

 </main>
 ```

 There are no limit on the depth of the nesting, as long as the layouts are not circular referenced.
+But exphbs would be smart enough to detect this kind of error.

 The layout options and layout comments can be mixed.
 It's allowed to use a layout comment for a template and a render option for its parent, or the other way around.